pmndrs/zustand/readme.md

 ### Using subscribe with selector

-If you need to subscribe with selector, `subscribeWithSelector` middleware will help.
+If you need to subscribe with a selector, `subscribeWithSelector` middleware will help.

 With this middleware `subscribe` accepts an additional signature: